There are four different co-branded Hilton credit cards — which one is right for you, to help you get the most out of every hotel stay?

 - Don’t forget to use that weekend night reward you earn when you spend enough on eligible purchases or after your annual card membership renewal.
 You’ll need to call Hilton ahead of your stay to redeem your free nights.

-- If you have the Hilton Ascend, Aspire, or Business card, you can see if there’s an airport lounge available with your Priority Pass Select membership to make that layover or extra airport time more comfortable.
+- If you have the Hilton Surpass, Aspire, or Business card, you can see if there’s an airport lounge available with your Priority Pass Select membership to make that layover or extra airport time more comfortable.

 - You can transfer Amtrak, Hawaiian Airlines, Virgin Atlantic, or Amex Membership Rewards points to Hilton Honors points (or transfer your Honors points to any of these partners).
 These may not provide the best values for your points, but if you’re trying to collect points quickly for a special trip it may be worth it.